 Known in Italian as Porto Selvaggio, the delightfully named Wild Harbor is exactly that as the craggy cliffs and gnarled olive trees surrounding the beach and give it a wild and remote feel.
 As it is located in a natural park, the scenery is untouched and unspoiled, and the sea positively sparkles before you.
 Indeed it is Wild Harbor's secluded setting that has protected it from being overrun by tourists who instead prefer to head to more popular beaches or cities like Lecce and Gallipoli.

 - Why we love it: Not only is it ideal for a relaxing day on the beach but it is also perfect for a more active holiday as lots of trails and paths snake their way through the wonderful nature on show in the natural park.

 - Best time to visit: If you can brave high temperatures and strong sun then summer is the perfect tanning season.
 Otherwise both late spring and early autumn are great times to visit.

-As you can see, there are plenty of off the beaten path destinations in Italy, one can guarantee a unique trip to Italy.
+As you can see, there are plenty of off the beaten path destinations in Italy, allowing one to take a unique trip to Italy.
 Since most of these secret locations are not very far from Italy's most famous cities, you don’t have to worry about missing out on much either.
-If you’d like to create an off the beaten path in Italy itinerary, connect with our travel experts in Italy.
+However, since these destinations are not frequented, it will be difficult to find a group tour.
+If you’d like to create an off the beaten path in Italy itinerary, connect with our travel experts in Italy today!